-The Contractor shall take adequate precautions to ensure that the fire hazard on and near the Site is reduced to a minimum.
-A Fire Management Plan shall be instituted, in accordance with the National Veld and Forest Fire Act (No 101 of 1998).
+The Contractor shall take adequate precautions to ensure that the fire hazard on and near the Site / Corridor is reduced to a minimum.
 Fires may only be lit at sites specifically prepared for the purpose and approved by the Engineer.
 The Contractor shall ensure that there is basic fire-fighting equipment available on Site at all times, and any fires that occur shall be reported to the Engineer immediately.